Anti-begging Campaign A Collective Responsibility Of Society: Chairperson - UrduPoint

 Anti-begging Campaign A Collective Responsibility Of Society: Chairperson

-ISLAMABAD, Jul 2 (UrduPoint / Pakistan Point News - 2nd Jul, 2021 ) :Chairperson Child Protection and Welfare Bureau (CP&WB), Sarah Ahmed Friday stressed upon the need for engaging all the stakeholders in the anti-begging drive terming it as the collective responsibility of all the concerned departments.
+ISLAMABAD, Jul 4 (UrduPoint / Pakistan Point News - 4th Jul, 2021 ) :Chairperson Child Protection and Welfare Bureau (CP&WB), Sarah Ahmed has stressed upon the need for engaging all the stakeholders in the anti-begging drive terming it as the collective responsibility of all the concerned departments.

 Talking to APP, the chairperson said that all the concerned institutions should play effective role against child begging for betterment of children.